 Lewis and Clark Exploratory Center

-Both Meriwether Lewis and William Clark completed the famous Lewis and Clark Expedition from the Mississippi to the West Coast and back lived for many years in Albemarle County, Virginia.
+Both Meriwether Lewis and William Clark completed the famous Lewis and Clark Expedition from the Mississippi to the West Coast and lived for many years in Albemarle County, Virginia.
 The Exploratory Center is located near the site where they lived and is designed to be a hands-on learning experience to interpret history, science, and the environment using the journals of Lewis and Clark as inspiration.

 1490 Darden Towe Park, Charlottesville VA